How to Decorate Graduation Cookies

 Graduation cookie season can be intense, am I right?
 All the more reason to keep these cookie designs full of punch, but simple!
 And let's face it, it doesn't get easier than planning cookies with school colors - the color palette is planned for you!!

 So let's take a look at how to make these graduation cookies...perfect for high school or college graduations!

 The three most popular graduation cookies are by far the easiest to make: the diploma, grad cap, and gown.
-I also mixed in a plaque cookie with 'congrats'.
+I also mixed in a plaque cookie with 'congrats' and a confetti swirl.
 Take a look at the video and then check below for additional tips on how to make these cookies!